MatrixEx Add-In

 - Profile: Create, update and delete profiles, or create a Matrix specification element

-- Options: Specify various kinds of options
+- Options: Specify various types of options

 Detail Specification Dialog